-However, being one of the most established suburbs in Brisbane, St Lucia is also popular with professionals, retirees and families.
+It is also one of the most established suburbs in Brisbane, popular with professionals, retirees, and families.

-Pullenvale doesn’t offer any units but does offer houses with large acreage.
+The suburb doesn’t offer any units but does have houses with large acreages.

-Bulimba is a very popular area for those looking at living by the river.
+Bulimba is a very popular area for those looking to live by the river.

 The close proximity to the city and cottage-style properties make it ideal for both young professionals and families.